vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The curling eyelashes apart, the myth in this form does not yet refer to dif ferent aspects of Siva that are represented by these faces, but his qualification ´ of ‘Post’ (sthāṇu) may hint at his ithyphallic nature.
 That the appellation ‘Sthāṇu’ may have a phallic connotation emerges from the ambiguous and rather obscure nirukti in MBh 7.173.92 (TS 5 v.
 92): ‘Because he burns (/de stroys) when standing erect, and, because his standing (erect) is the arising of the vital breath, and, because his phallus is always standing, therefore is he known as “Post”.’
 1

-The myth of Tilottamā is taken up in the Anuśāsanaparvan, where signif icant iconographic features are addeḍAn allusion to his ithyphallic nature
+The myth of Tilottamā is taken up in the Anuśāsanaparvan, where signif icant iconographic features are added.
+An allusion to his ithyphallic nature

 ∗ The first version of this article was published in Grimal, Fran¸cois (ed.), Les sources et le temps/ Sources and Time.
 A colloquium.
 Institut fran¸cais de Pondich´ery, EFEO, Pondich´ery 2001. pp. 397–412.
 Publications du d´epartement d’indologie 91.